National Center on Substance Abuse and Child Welfare (NCSACW)

 Funded By: Administration for Children and Families (ACF), Children’s Bureau, and the Substance Abuse and Mental Health Services Administration (SAMHSA)

 The National Center on Substance Abuse and Child Welfare (NCSACW) has operated since 2002.
-Joint funding comes from the Children’s Bureau (CB), Administration for Children and Families (ACF) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Joint funding comes from the Children’s Bureau (CB), Administration for Children and Families (ACF) and the Substance Abuse and Mental Health Services Administration (SAMHSA), Center for Substance Abuse Treatment (CSAT).

 Goals include

-• Promoting the social and emotional well-being of children and youth who have experienced maltreatment, exposure to violence, or trauma associated with parental substance misuse and mental health challenges
+• Improve the health, social and emotional well-being of children and youth who have experienced maltreatment, exposure to violence, or trauma associated with parental substance misuse and mental health challenges.

 The Regional Partnership Grants (RPG) Program is administered by the Administration on Children, Youth and Families, Children’s Bureau to improve the well-being of children affected by parental substance use disorders.
 The RPG projects support interagency collaborations and integration of programs, services, and activities designed to increase the well-being, improve the permanency, and enhance the safety of children who are in, or at risk of, out-of-home placements as the result of a parent or caregiver’s substance use disorder.
 The partnerships implement a range of activities and interventions, including peer recovery coaching, family-centered substance use disorder treatment, parenting and family strengthening programs, services to pregnant and postpartum women, medication assisted treatment, in-home parenting and child safety support for families, and related evidence-based practices.
 Since 2007, Children’s Bureau has awarded seven rounds of RPG funding to 127 projects across 40 states, 613 counties, and 11 projects have served or are serving primarily American Indian/Alaska Native families.